Skip to Content

 Our zero-dollar makeover to update our dingy basement staircase | Building Bluebird

-With the entire stairwell painted, it was time to add the gallery wall.
+With the entire basement stairway painted, it was time to add the gallery wall

 To create a cohesive look, I tried to only use black and light wood picture frames.
 I played around with the layout on the floor before hanging the frames on the wall.